verlok/blog-11ty/content/blog/mitigating-cls-caused-by-promotional-banners/index.md

 ---

 <figure>
-	{% image "screenshot.png", "The home page of a website with a top promotional banner pushing down the content below it", [648, 1296], "648px", true %}
+	{% image "screenshot.png", "The home page of a website with a top promotional banner pushing down the content below it", [648, 1296], "648px" %}
 	<figcaption>A website with a top promotional banner pushing down the content below it</figcaption>
 </figure>